m&a community logo

 In practice, part of your corporate strategy should be setting clear NUTS, or Non-Negotiable, Unalterable Terms.
 These are not just your default values, but also the conditions under which backing out of the deal becomes a more valuable course than plodding through with it.

-Once the deal is closed, you should pay special attention to avoid the following issues.
+Once the deal is closed, you should pay special attention to avoid the following issues:

+2. Lack of leadership.
 The best ship goes nowhere without proper steering.
 Apart from integration plans, having a competent and respected integration leader is key to driving your integration forward.
 It’s usually best to have a senior executive take the reins of the integration.
 A steering committee can also help manage responsibility and lead the way.

+3. Poor team organization.
 If left ungoverned, teams are prone to fail.
 Prioritize communication, both between team members and with the leadership.
 Make sure everyone is in the loop, with each member having clear separate tasks and ensuring a combined organization design for your PMI projects.

 Make sure your team is adequately prepared to act decisively during the acquisition of the target company and ensure that proper synergy captures the fundamental values behind the merger.